Blueprint for Transformation30 Days to MVP

 Sales Productivity

-War Room: 30 Days to MVP
+30 Days to MVP

-We set up in an empty loft close to our agency—assembling IKEA furniture while planning strategy.
-I facilitated design thinking workshops with stakeholders across OBI, synthesising customer pain points, market research, and business goals.
-The key insight: customers need inspiration first, not complex planning tools.
+We set up in an empty loft close to our agency, assembling IKEA furniture while planning strategy.
+I ran design thinking workshops with stakeholders across OBI, pulling customer pain points, market research, and business goals into something we could act on.

 Kick-off workshop whiteboard with project goals and strategy